LED Lighting Supply / Blog / Nema Beam Spread: Understanding Lighting Distribution

 Fixture Placement: at or near the side

-Ideal mounting height: width of road should not surpass 1.75 times the mounting height
+Ideal mounting height: The width of the road should not surpass 1.75 times the mounting height

 Pattern type: 40° lateral distribution